 7) Have a Little Pampering

 The worst thing you can do is exclude yourself.
-The more alone time you have, the more you’re able to dwell on things and that’s when the temptation to text your ex really peaks.
-The truth is, you don’t need him.
+The more alone you feel, the more likely there will be temptation to text your ex.
+But the truth is –you don’t need him.
 So let him go and instead surround yourself with positive people!